 Read more here.

-H2Hub Wallonia falls into the Intelligent Specialisation Strategy (S3).
+H2Hub Wallonia falls into the Smart Specialisation Strategy (S3).

 What is S3?

-The concept of Intelligent Specialization Strategy (S3) was introduced by the European Commission as part of its growth and jobs agenda, with the aim of providing European regions with a new generation of regional research and innovation strategies.
+The concept of Smart Specialisation Strategy (S3) was introduced by the European Commission as part of its growth and jobs agenda, with the aim of providing European regions with a new generation of regional research and innovation strategies.
 It is a strategic approach to economic development, allowing each region to identify and develop its own competitive advantages.

 The European Commission asks that all European regions adopt an "S3" strategic framework for their innovation policies, asking: